Optimization-Technologies/MLF-IO-Boilerplate/README.md

 1. Clone this repository to your local machine.

 2. Review the `env.example` file and set up your environment variables accordingly in an `.env`-file.
+See [this page](https://docs.resolve.visma.com/inventory-optimization/authentication/) for a description on how to get set up with a client ID and secrets.

 3. Explore and run the `run_prediction_job.ipynb` notebook to get to know the prediction feature of the API.
 Here is also an example of how to upload your own data.